Tormak9970/Steam-Art-Manager/README.md

 ## How to use the app
 When using Steam Art Manager, your workflow will typically be:
- - Make sure Steam is already running (windows only)
  - Open Steam Art Manager
  - Set your SteamGridDB api key (if you wish to browse images from SteamGridDB)
  - Wait for it to load your games